Book Cliffs

 The Book Cliffs are a series of desert mountains and cliffs in western Colorado and eastern Utah in the Western United States.
-They are so named because the cliffs of Cretaceous sandstone capping many of the south-facing buttes appear similar to a shelf of books.
+They are so named because the sandstone layers that make up the Cretaceous-aged cliffs capping many of the south-facing buttes appear similar to a shelf of books.
+The escarpment of the Book Cliffs is approximately 250 mi long, and is the longest continuous escarpment in the world, stretching from Helper, Utah to Grand Junction, Colorado.